nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Praise is rising
+  - title: How great Thou art
-    video: VMBDWG9tseU
+    video: 7_dtbmVdQY4
-  - video: 9l7lIisdyMk
+  - video: DXDGE_lRI0E
-    title: Living hope
+    title: 10,000 reasons
-  - video: SWP05Fm39sY
+  - video: r5L6QlAH3L4
-    title: I will offer up my life
+    title: What a beautiful Name it is
-  - video: FhvXOIVsRv4
+  - video: BGYpF-Jrfew
-    title: When I survey
+    title: Build my life
 sermon:
-  video: p9J3BMJRGhU
+  video: oPQkLyAFVu4
-  title: Crossroad Online - Teamwork
+  title: Crossroad Online - Teamwork (part 2)
-  intro: This week Jon and Louise talk about the importance of working together as
+  intro: Following on from Jon and Louise's talk on teamwork last week, Ray
-    a team to bring glory to Jesus, and how we should motivate one another to keep going and share our faith with others.
+    encourages us to share our lives with those around us.
+God wants to use us to tell others about Him, and we will see lives changed as God works in and through us.
 ---